shreyaj1212/Influenza-Trends/README.md

 # Influenza Trends
-Using Google Trends Data to predict what the coming flu season will look like.
+Using Google Trends Data to predict what the coming flu season will look like in the United States 3 Weeks in advance.

 Ended up with a 3% error.